ekim1394/civictech-hackathon-2025/README.md

-# CMS Data Embeddings Generator
+# CMS Data Embeddings Generator and Agent

+This project consists of two main components:

+1. A data processing pipeline that extracts CMS document content and generates vector embeddings
+2. A RAG-powered agent that answers questions about CMS regulations using the vector database

+## Data Processing Pipeline

-This script processes CMS document files, extracts text content, generates embeddings, and prepares them for loading into an S3 vector store.
+The `transform_files_to_embeddings.py` script processes CMS document files from local storage, extracts text content, generates embeddings using Amazon Titan Text Embeddings V2, and uploads them to an S3 vector store.

-## Setup
+### Setup

 1. Install the required dependencies: